-Hepatitis C treatment options depend on genotype and other individual factors such as disease severity, co-morbidities and previous treatment experience.
+Hepatitis C treatment regimens depend on genotype and other individual factors such as disease severity, co-morbidities and previous treatment experience.

-These new DAA medicines for hepatitis C are taken orally as tablets, mostly once a day.
-They are used in various combinations with each other and/or with ribavirin and/or pegylated interferon.
-Most combinations are interferon-free.
+Hepatitis C DAAs are taken as tablets, mostly once a day, in various combinations with each other and/or with ribavirin.
+Interferon is no longer recommended first line treatment.

-Following is a brief outline of the new treatments.
-It is not meant to replace your doctor's advice.
-Speak to your specialist about the treatment option that's best for you and for more details about the specific regimen prescribed for you.
+The following information about hepatitis C treatment is not meant to replace your doctor's advice.
+Your specialist will advise you on the best treatment option for you and provide details about the regimen prescribed for you.